 After you open layers, the right side of the window should display a list of registry entries.
-You need to find “Steam.exe” and right-click on it.
-Choose the option to “Delete” the entry.
+You need to find “Steam.exe” right-click on it, and choose the option to “Delete” the entry.

 Please note that you may find other Steam entries or entries for individual Steam games.
-If you delete these other entries, it could cause problems with the games associated with the entry the next time you attempt to launch it.
+Deleting these other entries could cause problems with the associated games the next time you attempt to launch them.

-In this folder open the following in order: “SOFTWARE” then “Microsoft” then “Windows NT” then “CurrentVersion” then “AppCompatFlags” and finally “Layers.”
-If you do not see this exact folder, simply continue to the next step.
+In this folder, open the following in order: “SOFTWARE” then “Microsoft” then “Windows NT” then “CurrentVersion” then “AppCompatFlags” and finally, “Layers.”
+If you do not see this exact folder, continue to the next step.

-If you do find the folder and see a Steam.exe file in it, delete the Steam.exe file as in the previous steps.
+If you find the folder and see a Steam.exe file, delete the Steam.exe file as in the previous steps.

 Now close the registry and try to open Steam.

-This method also works if Steam will open, but you are having trouble opening Steam games.
-Merely find the game in the Steam folder on your computer; right-click on the game and select properties, and follow steps #4—#6 above.
+This method also works if Steam will open, but you have trouble opening Steam games.
+Merely find the game in the Steam folder on your computer; right-click on the game, select properties, and follow steps #4—#6 above.

-Overclocking is when you set your computer to run above the settings that are recommended by the manufacturer.
-Although the boost gives you more performance power, it can cause excessive file and memory corruption issues.
-It also can cause your computer to run at higher temperatures.
+Overclocking is when you set your computer above the manufacturer’s settings.
+Although the boost gives you more performance power, it can cause excessive file and memory corruption issues and cause your computer to run at higher temperatures.

-If you adjusted your computer to overclock, you need to undo those settings.
-The UEFI/BIOS is different for each processor, so these steps are general.
+If Steam won’t open and you adjusted your computer to overclock, you need to undo those settings.
+The UEFI/BIOS differs for each processor, so these steps are general.

 Type “Settings” into the Start menu, and select the Settings option.